Press PLAY to listen to 10 Best Stretches To Do In Hot Tub For Fibromyalgia Pain Relief or continue reading.

 While seated with your legs straight in front of you, point your toes, lift them towards you, and release.

 From a seated position with your legs straight out in front, cross them over each other like a pair of scissors.

 Working one side at a time, this stretch is so much easier to do in water than on land.
 With my left arm supporting my body on the side of the hot tub and legs pointing out with my left on the bottom, I lift my right leg up and gently lower it.
 After a few reps, I switch sides and repeat with the other leg.

 Hip and Thigh Stretch

-Sit with your knees bent and heels of feet together.
-Then gently lift your knees and release, like butterfly wings.
+Sit with your knees bent and the heels of your feet together.
+Then gently lift your knees and release them like butterfly wings.

 Sitting for more than 15 minutes in a hot tub makes me dizzy.
 However, physical movements seem to make a difference.
 I have spent up to 30 minutes stretching without feeling the dizziness or fatigue that I typically do when just relaxing in a hot tub.

 Start slow and in small increments.
 Be warned that while stretching and exercising in water may feel easy, your body is still experiencing a full workout!
 If you have been out of commission for a while or are new to exercising with chronic pain, begin with five minutes.
 Then add 5-minute increments as your stamina and strength increase.

 The best part about hot tub workouts is that they can be done year-round!
 I have read many positive reviews from people who use the same inflatable hot tub as mine but live in colder climates.
 It can also be set up in your garage or basement.
 Most reviewers have also reported 2-3 years of continuous use of their inflatable hot tub.
 Although I love how soft and gentle the inflatable spa is on my muscles and bones, I hope to upgrade to a larger and sturdier version in the future.

 Have you tried warm water stretching for fibromyalgia pain relief?